Trilogy of Terror: Story 1: Julie

-College student Chad Rogers suddenly begins lusting after his straitlaced English teacher, Julie Eldridge; he tells his friend Eddie Nells that the thought of what she is like naked just popped into his head.
-He asks her out, but she declines, since teachers are forbidden from dating students.
+College student Chad Rogers suddenly begins lusting after his straitlaced English professor, Julie Eldridge; he tells his friend Eddie Nells that the thought of what she is like naked just popped into his head.
+He asks her out, but she declines, as professors are forbidden from dating students.
 Later that evening, Chad watches Julie undressing in her room through a window.
 The next day, he asks Julie out again, and she accepts the offer.

 During the date at a drive-in theater, Chad spikes Julie's drink, rendering her unconscious, and drives her to a motel.
-After checking them in as husband and wife, he photographs her in a variety of sexually provocative positions.
-He drives her home.
-When she regains consciousness, he says that she fell asleep during the movie.
+After checking them in as husband and wife, he photographs her in a variety of sexually provocative positions, and the scene fades to black.
+When she regains consciousness, he has driven her home and tells her that she fell asleep during the movie.

-Chad develops the photographs and uses them to blackmail Julie into submitting to his sexual demands, even coercing her into participating in orgies.
+Chad develops the photographs and uses them to blackmail Julie into submitting to his sexual demands, even coercing her participation in orgies.
 Julie's roommate Anne becomes concerned about her repeated late night outings and unusually subdued manner, but Julie refuses to confide in her.

-After one last sexual escapade with Chad, Julie gives him a poisoned drink and reveals that she manipulated their affair from the beginning, telepathically implanting lust for her inside Chad.
-She has carried out such affairs with a number of boys to satiate her appetite for sexual thrills and danger, but inevitably gets bored, as she has now bored of Chad.
-Chad collapses from the poison.
-Julie drags him into the darkroom and sets fire to the incriminating photographs.
+After one last sexual escapade with Chad, Julie gives him a poisoned drink and reveals that she manipulated their affair from the beginning, telepathically implanting lust for her inside Chad's mind.
+She informs him that she has carried out numerous affairs with young men to satiate her appetite for sexual thrills and danger, but inevitably gets bored, as she has now grown bored of Chad who fatally collapses from the poison.
+Julie then drags him into the darkroom and sets fire to the incriminating photographs.

-Chad's death is reported as a house fire.
-Julie adds the newspaper story to a scrapbook of articles depicting students who met similar fates.
+Julie later adds a newspaper article reporting Chad's death in a house fire, to a scrapbook of articles depicting students who met similar fates.
 There is a knock at the door, and a male student in need of a tutor enters.